 To this end, we will look at a trading strategy called dividend capture strategy later on, which is an aggressive way of going after dividend-paying stocks.
-It is also important to note though that there are some individuals, such as stock market guru Warren Buffett, who are not fans of dividends.
+It is also important to note that some individuals, such as stock market guru Warren Buffett, are not fans of dividends.

-He sees this as part of a strategy to enable further company growth long term – and paying out dividends means the company would have less internal capital growth.
+He sees this as part of a strategy to enable further company growth long-term – and paying out dividends means the company would have less internal capital growth.
 The company then becomes more valuable this way, as it is seen as more liquid, among other things, thus pushing the stock price up.

 The main pitfall is that the profit margins from dividend capture are extremely thin.
-You may, for example, gain 0.29%, but this is before trading commissions and non-qualified dividend tax rates – which are usually the same as your ordinary investing income tax rate – are factored in.
+For example, you may gain 0.29%, but this is before trading commissions and non-qualified dividend tax rates – which are usually the same as your ordinary investment income tax rate – are factored in.

-There are thousands of dividend-paying stocks, but you only want stocks that meet certain criteria, such as high-yield ones with good volume so that you are not penalised for changing a position too much.
-Consider consulting a best stock dividends guide, or read on for more suggestions.
+There are thousands of dividend-paying stocks, but you only want stocks that meet specific criteria, such as high-yield ones with good volume, so that you are not penalised for changing a position too much.
+Consider consulting an experienced stock dividends guide, or read on for more suggestions.